Analysis: Pennsylvania city's woes fuel debate on state oversight

 "At the state level we are beginning to go through the process of looking at Act 47," said Steven Kratz, a spokesman for the Department of Community & Economic Development (DCED), which oversees distressed municipalities in the program.

 Scranton went under state oversight in 1992.
-It was the first city to have its battle over labour contracts taken to the state's highest court.
+It was the first city to have its battle over labor contracts taken to the state's highest court.

 Instead they must take their disputes to binding arbitration - which they did with Doherty's recovery plan, according to Clifford Levine, of the law firm Cohen & Grigsby, who represents the DCED.